GiuMangiaracina/Thesis/README.md

         node_list = [...., N4, N5]
 ```

- 8. execute 'start_win.cmd' or 'start.sh' program. wait until its completion.
+ - execute 'start_win.cmd' or 'start.sh' program. wait until its completion.
-9. execute the training program, following the steps explained in [(#offline-trainingoptional)] section.
+- execute the training program, following the steps explained in [offline Training section](#offline-trainingoptional).
-At this point you can start the program, following the (#usage) section
+At this point you can start the program, following the [usage](#usage) section

 ## Add other applications to the system